 Being the youngest person ever to hold the title of “Director” at Network Computing Devices.

 In 2001, leaving a really good job title and income to start a marketing agency with a colleague.
 And then not drawing a salary for the next three years while we put every dime back into the company.
-And Scott working in a job he hated so that we could make our rent and have benefits.
+And Scott working in a less than dream job so that we could make our rent and have benefits.
 And the very first profit sharing check that finally came with the success of the business.
 I remember the enormous sacrifices that both Scott and I made during that time.
 But I especially remember and treasure the life-long friendships that came with a decade of working with some of the finest people I’ve ever met.

 In June of 2008, getting a phone call from my aunt to tell me that it wasn’t just my dad who was terminally ill –- my mother was too.
-Losing her a shocking six weeks later; dad a year after in 2009.
+Losing her a shocking six weeks later; Dad a year after in 2009.
 Then, in 2011 when I found out I had breast cancer.
 I’ll never forget how I came to know it was time to slow down, change course and better appreciate life.